Register Login

 Idle events, as defined by Oracle, are wait events that are reported when the Oracle process has nothing to do.
 The idle event "SQL*Net message from client" means that a shadow process is currently waiting for the next request from the client (that is, from R/3).

-Idle events, as defined by SAP, are the events that do not have any influence over database response time.
+Idle events, as defined by SAP, are events that do not have any influence over database response time.
 These include, for example, "db file parallel write", because the related writing of the DBWR processes occurs asynchronously and a client inquiry does not have to wait for this.
-Those events whose times are completely covered in the context of other non-idle events (for example, "db file parallel write", which is contained in the "log file sync") are also considered idle events from a SAP point of view.
+Those events whose times are completely covered in the context of other non-idle events (for example, "db file parallel write", which is contained in the "log file sync") are also considered idle events from an SAP point of view.

 All events that are not defined by SAP as idle events are entered in the database response time and are therefore included in the core of a database performance analysis.